Cheonho-dong

 Cheonho-dong is a dong (neighborhood) of Gangdong District, Seoul, South Korea.

 History

 Cheonho means "Thousand of Houses", because its geographical location was believed to be an ideal place to live based on the Feng shui theory.
 In addition, there is a historical site of Pungnaptoseong, which is a flat earthen wall built at the edge of the Han River in the Baekje Era.

-Cheonho-dong is the only place where a huge department store such as Hyundai Department Store is located in the area of Gangdong District.
+Overview

 Cheonho station is a transfer point between Seoul Subway Line 5 and Line 8.
 Cheonho-dong is a 60-minute Limousine bus ride away from Incheon International Airport.